 Part B – Details of tax collected at source:

-This part contains details of tax collected at source (TCS) by a seller of specified goods at the time these goods have been purchased by the assessee.
+This part contains details of tax collected at source (TCS) by a seller of specified goods at the time the assessee has purchased these goods.
 It also reflects the details of the seller as below:

 Part C – Details of tax deducted (other than TDS & TCS)